• Skip to primary navigation

 Chocolate Banana Bread

-• Pure vanilla extract.
+• Pure vanilla extract

 Chocolate Banana Bread

-8. Remove loaf pan from oven and set on a wire cooling rack.
-Allow to cool at least 15 minutes, or until chocolate chips have firmed back up.
-To remove the loaf from the pan; run a butter knife around the edges a few times to loosen it and carefully shake it out of the pan and onto the cooling rack.
-Cool completely before storing in an airtight container at room temperature.
-Enjoy within 3 days, or freeze.
+• Remove the loaf pan from the oven and place it on a wire rack.
+Let the bread cool for at least 15 minutes, or until the chocolate chips have set.
+To remove the loaf, run a butter knife around the edges to loosen it, then gently turn it out onto the rack.
+Serve slices warm, or room temperature.

 Chocolate Banana Bread